Mature Masculine

 Living with the Consumer Shadow

 The Consumer shadow emerges when creation feels risky, when commitment feels limiting, when mastery feels overwhelming.
-The mature Alchemist asks: "What am I avoiding by consuming more?
-What would it mean to apply what I already know?"
+The Mature Alchemist asks: "What am I avoiding by consuming more?
+What would it mean to apply what I know, serve from what I already have?"

-He can be open without being uncommitted.
-Learning without being avoidant.
-Flexible without being shallow.
+He can be open and committed.
+Learn new things without being avoidant and be flexible without being shallow.